 Department: The incumbent will report to the Field Operations Director.

-The ideal candidate will embody the values of SRAP and be willing to call upon their experience and networks in the food and agriculture system to provide outreach, base building, training, education, and leadership development opportunities in communities throughout the United States.
+The ideal candidate will embody the values of SRAP and use their experience as an organizer in rural communities or as an advocate in the food and agriculture system to provide outreach, base building, training, education, and leadership development opportunities in communities throughout the United States.

 Specifically, the Regional Representative will be responsible for: